AegirCoop/aegir-coop-docs/by-laws.md

 Aegir Cooperative By-laws
 =========================

-This section hosts the Aegir Cooperative by-laws and their annexes.
+This section hosts the Aegir Cooperative by-laws, along with templates for various resolutions and agreements.
 It also contains example and explanatory comments intended to provide context and guidance on the origin and application of these bylaws.

 ----